You know Dasher and Dancer and Prancer and Vixen, you know Comet and Cupid and Donner and Blitzen. But do you recall the sweetest reindeer of all?

 Ok, let's get started!
 The first thing you want to do is cut your cake boards for Rufus's body.
 You're going to want 2 foam core boards to sandwich around your structure.
 Here are Kaysie's templates for the boards.

 Next, assemble your 4 Legged Standing Sugar Structure according to the kit instructions, but splay out the legs a bit to give Rufus some motion.
-I initially used a couple add-on pieces to give a tail structure, but wound up deciding it was unnecessary and taking it off.

 Now sandwich those cake boards around your structure.
 Hollow out a bit of the boards where the rods will sit so the two boards fit right together around the armature, then hot glue them together.